 The Different types of EDS

 There are several forms of EDS.
-Looking through the list of types might seem a little daunting, but for the majority of individuals the diagnosis is most likely to be the Hypermobility type (estimated at about 1 in 5000 people (but probably more)), followed by the Classical (about 1 in 15000 people), then the Vascular type.
+Looking through the list of types might seem a little daunting, but for the majority of individuals the diagnosis is most likely to be the Hypermobile type (hEDS), followed by the Classical (cEDS), then the Vascular type (vEDS).

-All share common features, such as loose and flexible (hypermobile) joints, abnormal skin, and other fragile body tissues e.g., weak abdominal wall leading to hernias, stretchy blood vessels and varicose veins, and thin heart valves.
+All share common features, such as flexibility (hypermobile) and often instability (subluxation or dislocation) at the joints; abnormal skin (from mild papyraceous scars and stretchmarks in hEDS to severe atrophic scars in cEDS; and other fragile body tissues e.g., weak abdominal wall leading to hernias, stretchy blood vessels and varicose veins, and thin heart valves.
 However, some types have more severe physical signs than others, and some have unique characteristics too.

 - The skin is also very fragile.
 Its deep layers can split or shear following relatively minor trauma.
 Severe bruising then arises.
 Typical sites where this might occur include pressure points such as the elbows, buttocks, knees, and feet, and at sites commonly prone to blunt injury such as the scalp and forehead, and shins.
 Wound healing is delayed, and scars will often stretch to a considerable degree, and appear paper thin (papyraceous scars).

 - Joint hypermobility in Classical EDS is typically widespread affecting both large and small joints.
 It is often noted first when a child starts to walk.
 Dislocations are common.
 Other complications of joint hypermobility such sprains and subluxations (partial dislocations) occur.
 Occasionally joints are painful but this seems far less common than in the Hypermobility type.